gbif/hp-gbif-be/nl/home.md

 ---
 lang-ref: home
 layout: home
-title: Biodiversité en Belgique
+title: Biodiversiteit in België
 description: Lesser saw seas own have can’t kind Also to every own yielding there stars one itself lights seed yielding dominion lesser from lesser were divide be their spirit one behold a they’re grass called open.
 background:  "{{ site.data.images.acalypha_gillespieae.src }}"
 imageLicense: "{{ site.data.images.acalypha_gillespieae.caption }}"
 height: 90vh
 height: 70vh
-permalink: /fr
+permalink: /nl
 navbar:
   color: "transparent"        # What color should the navbar be?
   hasWhiteText: true          # Should the text color be white?